 A school administrator should only recommend removing a student from school as a last resort.
 In most instances in which the behavior was not violent or dangerous, out-of-school suspension should not be used.
 Only the most serious behaviors that either create a safety risk or significantly disrupt the learning environment may warrant a referral for out-of-school suspension or expulsion.
-It is important to know that out-of-school suspension cannot be used for attendance-related behavior such as cutting class, truancy or lateness.7 In addition, a student can only be removed from his regular school program by formal "suspension" or "expulsion."
+Students in prekindergarten through 2nd grade may not be suspended or expelled except under very limited exceptions.
+It is also important to know that out-of-school suspension cannot be used for attendance-related behavior such as cutting class, truancy or lateness.7 In addition, a student can only be removed from his regular school program by formal "suspension" or "expulsion."
 It is illegal to send a student home or ask a parent to pick the student up for disciplinary reasons without following the formal disciplinary procedures.
 Most school systems now have a level system of responses to behavior that is based on the seriousness of the behavior.
 It is important to review your school system's student code of conduct to understand the different category of offenses and to understand your child's rights.
 If you do not have a copy of the student handbook, it can be found on the school system's website or you can request a copy.